If you want to learn the guitar and reach an advanced and/or professional level of playing, it is good to know that you’re in for a long term game.

 If you’re noodling aimlessly for an hour on the guitar fretboard, you’re not improving.

-But with just 5 minutes (or even less) of completely focused guitar practicing, you can make a small, but significant, step towards your goals.
+But with just 5 minutes (or even less) of completely focused guitar practicing, you can make a small, but significant, step toward your goals.

 2. Discover which weaknesses are holding your strengths back